- Writing tools

-Ogatsu inkstones Ogatsu suzuri
+Ogatsu inkstone Ogatsu suzuri

 Beautiful smoky lustrous black

-The calligrapher's perfect companion
+A calligrapher's perfect companion

 General Production Process

-- 2. Rough Carving
+- 2. Rough carving

-- 3. Carving the Sea
+- 3. Carving the ink pool

 - 4. Polishing

-- 5. Leveling the Underside
+- 5. Leveling the bottom

 - 6. Finishing

 The third one involves applying an ink finish instead of lacquer.
-All the methods increase the durability of the inkstone and appeal to different tastes.
+All three methods increase the durability of the inkstone and appeal to different tastes.